KosinskiLab/pyTME/README.md

 ## How to Cite

-If pyTME contributed significantly to your research, please cite the corresponding publication on [SoftwareX](https://www.sciencedirect.com/science/article/pii/S2352711024000074).
+If you used PyTME in your research, please cite the corresponding [publication](https://www.sciencedirect.com/science/article/pii/S2352711024000074).

 ```bibtex
 @article{Maurer:2024aa,